Umuzi-org/ACN-syllabus/content/national-qualifications-framework/ncit/business-and-technology/_index.md

  - How many people are in your software company?
  - Do you plan to hire people in the future?

- - Is your game for profit or does it a have a purely social objective?
+ - Is your product for profit or does it a have a purely social objective?

- - Do you feel comfortable accepting full responsibility for the success or failure of the game?
+ - Do you feel comfortable accepting full responsibility for the success or failure of the product?

 ### Business Aims & Objectives

 All businesses have aims or objectives.
 It can be useful to be clear about what these are from the beginning.
 They will help determine the type of business you create and structure its growth and development.
 In a real life situation knowing these aims and objectives will help you do the following: find partners, create a budget, apply for funding and outside investment.

 ### Common Business Objectives